isaacnmm/pestpolicy-hugo2XX/content/posts/best-gnat-repellent/index.md

 This DEET-free spray is a natural insect repellent that is made of six essential oils that repel not only gnats but also mosquitoes, ants, fleas, and other unpleasant creatures.
 #### Features & Specifications
 Amrita aromatherapy is a 100% natural insect repellent that comes in a fine mist spray bottle.
 Its ingredients include aloe vera, water, and polysorbate along with six essential oils extracted from Eucalyptus Citriodora, Lemongrass, Sweet Lavandin, Peppermint, Rosemary, and Catnip.
-These ingredients primarily cause this repellent to have pleasant and refreshing citrus and herbal scent.� Since the spray contains no synthetic chemicals or artificial additives, it is guaranteed to be safe for pets.
+These ingredients primarily cause this repellent to have pleasant and refreshing citrus and herbal scent.
+Since the spray contains no synthetic chemicals or artificial additives, it is guaranteed to be safe for pets.
 Amrita aromatherapy is suitable for both indoor andoutdoor use and has very long-lasting effects.
 A bonus feature is that it is a cruelty-free product which means no animals were used or harmed for testing purposes.
 Pros:
 - It is an environmentally friendly product